 Representation of interests regarding the airport and air traffic

 The Canton of Zurich is the main shareholder of the Flughafen Zürich AG and thus has influence on the airport’s business strategy.
 The ownership strategy determined by the Government Council defines the guiding principles of the representation of interests.
 Participations management serves the purpose of monitoring and controlling.
-The OT also exercises the canton’s duty of monitoring adherence to approach and departure routes and the ban on night-time flights.
+The OMT also exercises the canton’s duty of monitoring adherence to approach and departure routes and the ban on night-time flights.

 Zurich’s public transport association ZVV is part of the administration of the Department for Economic Affairs.
 The ZVV is in charge of the canton’s public transport network.
 It coordinates, manages, and funds the regional S-train lines, the tram and bus lines, the boat connections, and the mountain railways.
 The ZVV itself does not operate any vehicles; transport services are provided exclusively by the transportation companies.